 Transportation – The transportation allowance is provided to assist students who require transportation to school activities.
 Travel to the U.S. and PR is included under reasonable circumstances during the year.

-Degree Process – 4 th year students are charged a one-time fee of $1,650.
+Degree Process – 4 th year students are charged a one-time fee of $2,000.
 This fee is mandatory and refundable only if the student withdraws from the program.
-The fee will be deducted from your financial aid at the beginning of your 7 th and 8 th semester ($825 respectively).
+Students must pay at the beginning of 8th semester, if they are receiving financial aid the fee will be deducted from their loans.
+(Not subject to proration).

 Dependent Care – Students with children under the age of 12 may request a $1,500 dependent care allowance per semester.
 Contact the Financial Aid office for eligibility criteria.